ryandoyle/ryandoyle.net/_posts/2012-05-09-stopping-the-runaway-bash-train.md

 Exception Handling
 ------------------
 Lets grab a concept from modern languages and apply it to Bash - **Exception Handling**.
 That’s crazy!
 You can’t do that in Bash!
-Well, it’s not built-in but you can re-implement the same functionality.
+Well, it’s not built-in but you can re-implement similar functionality.

 {% highlight bash %}
 #!/bin/bash